marcus-downing/wireframe-b/README.md

    - `all/`, containing javascripts to run on all pages, whether admin or not
    - ...

-In each of these cases, the files are automatically combined and loaded automatically.
-The theme's `functions.php`, `style.css` etc are built automatically to load these correctly.
+In each of these cases, the files are automatically combined and loaded in the correct places.
+The files `functions.php`, `style.css`, `theme.js` etc are built to load correctly, so the server doesn't need to look up any files dynamically.

 #### all